-Scotch College’s renowned Outdoor Education programme begins in Year 3 and continues through to Year 10, as an integral part of each student’s journey at the school.
-All students participate in Outdoor Education at Scotch, gaining skills and peak experiences which contribute to their holistic education.
+Scotch College’s renowned Outdoor Learning programme begins in Year 3 and continues through to Year 10, as an integral part of each student’s journey at the school.
+All students participate in Outdoor Learning at Scotch, gaining skills and peak experiences which contribute to their holistic education.
 The programme is designed to develop and test self-reliance, resilience, management of personal risk, leadership, and teamwork, while building an appreciation and sense of custodianship of the natural world.

 Scotch College’s extensive Outdoor Education programme offers students a unique opportunity to experience learning in Australia’s only global biodiversity hotspot (South West Australian ecoregion).
 In this rich environment students are encouraged to grow a sense of adventure through a range of activities, gaining deep connections with peers in supportive communal-living contexts.
 Through our Outdoor Education curriculum, boys develop and extend skills in: